Does homeowners insurance cover roof leaks?

 Does homeowners insurance cover water damage from a leaking roof?

-Does insurance cover roof leaks from snow and rain?
+Does insurance cover roof leaks from snow?

 Homeowners insurance generally covers damage from a roof leak caused by snow and rain, up to your policy’s limits and minus your deductible.